New Resource

 What is the Topaz Nyx model?

 The Nyx model is Topaz Video AI's dedicated AI denoiser, designed to clean heavy noise and grain in low-light or high-ISO footage while preserving fine detail.
-It's part of the Topaz Video AI suite — not a standalone product — and runs at 1× (preserve resolution) or paired with upscaling for full restoration.
-Available variants include Nyx, Nyx Fast, and Nyx XL depending on your Topaz Video AI build.
+It's part of the Topaz Video AI suite — not a standalone product — and runs at its native resolution or paired with upscaling for a full restoration pass.
+The current denoise lineup is the standard Nyx model plus the newer, more aggressive Nyx XL.

 Is Topaz Denoise Video free?